-Petty Cash must be kept separate from all other receipts.
-Personal funds should not be commingled with Petty Cash.
+POS Cash Change Funds must be kept separate from all other receipts.
+Personal funds should not be commingled with POS Cash Change Funds.

-Establishment and Management of a Petty Cash Fund
+Establishment and Management of a POS Cash Change Fund

-To establish or modify a Petty Cash Fund, an FO must send a written request to the Controller's Office.
-The request must detail the purpose and use of the fund, identify the custodian and his/her supervisor, the Petty Cash amount to be established or modified, and the proposed secure location.
-The Controller's Office will review each request and approve, decline, or return for more documentation.
+To establish or modify a POS Cash Change Fund, a FBM or other appropriate personnel must send a written request to the Assistant Treasurer or designee.
+The request must demonstrate the need for the creation of the fund, identify the custodian and his/her supervisor, specify the static amount to be established or modified and for what duration of time, and the proposed secure location.
+The Assistant Treasurer or designee will review each request and approve, decline, or return for more documentation.

-The custodian will sign an agreement accepting responsibility for the Petty Cash, which General Accounting will keep on file.
-General Accounting must be notified if there is a change in a Petty Cash custodian.
-FOs will audit and document the fund at the time of the change, and a new custodian agreement will be made and signed.
-If there are any shortages, that amount will be deducted from the custodian's paycheck as referenced in the agreement.
+The custodian will sign an agreement accepting responsibility for the POS Cash Change Fund, which General Accounting will keep on file.
+General Accounting must be notified if there is any change in a POS Cash Change Fund custodian.
+FBM's will audit and document the fund at the time of the change, and a new custodian agreement will be made and signed.
+If there are any shortages, that amount may be subject to deduction from the custodian's paycheck if they act negligent or the department for approved reasons.

-The initial Petty Cash allocation will not appear as a charge to the department.
-Petty Cash is recorded as an asset on the University's books.
-Charges are not made to the department's budget or reflected as expenditures on the department's orgs until a check request is submitted to replenish the amount.
+The initial POS Cash Change Fund allocation will not appear as a charge to the department, but will be recorded as an asset on the University's books.